winglang/wing/docs/docs/07-examples/10-using-javascript.md

 bucket.onCreate(@inflight("./bucket_create.ts",
   export: "default",
-//        ^ Optional named export from the file, default is the default export lifts:[{ obj: queue, alias: "myQueue", ops: ["push"] }],
+//        ^ Optional named export from the file, "default" is the default export lifts:[{ obj: queue, alias: "myQueue", ops: ["push"] }],
 //       ^ object to lift, can be any preflight expression
 //                     ^ Optional alias, by default, this will be the variable name passed to obj